LRNO1/hello-world/README.md

 # hello-world
 just for practicing

-Word Power Made Easy is amazing
+Word Power Made Easy is amazing!